manateelazycat/lsp-bridge/README.md

 3. After calculating the LSP completion menu items, `lsp-bridge` will send the completion data to the local computer and render the completion menu.

 If the completion menu does not appear, log in to the remote server and check the terminal output of `lsp_bridge.py`.
 Generally, incomplete installation of the service-side LSP server is the cause.

+lsp-bridge first looks for the content of the first *.pub file in the `~/.ssh` directory as the public key credential for logging into the remote server.
+If public key login fails, the user will be prompted to enter the login password. lsp-bridge does not store the server login password in a file.
+To avoid repeatedly entering the password, it is recommended that you use the public key method to log in to the remote server.

 ## Keymap